krezreb/qonto-client/README.md

 pip3 install  --user -r requirements.txt
 ```

-# Exporting OFX
+# Configuring Qonto API access

-A script to export to OFX is provided, you'll need your Qonto API ID and secret key, available in your Qonto settings
+To use the export export scripts, you'll need your Qonto API ID and secret key, available in your Qonto settings.
 You'll also need your IBAN, upper case without spaces

 Set `ID`, `KEY`, `IBAN` environment variables